lzwjava/blog-source/pages/resume.md

 ### Beijing Dami Entertainment Co., Cofounder & Full Stack Engineer, 2015.11 - 2016.7

-* Beijing Dami Entertainment Co. was a company founded by 6 Internet lovers, including me.
+* Beijing Dami Entertainment Co. was a company founded by 6 Internet enthusiasts, including me.
 We launched and operated the platform CodeReview, a professional platform for code review, communication, and sharing.
-Engineers can submit their code for expert review to improve the quality of their code.
 It gained around 3000 users.
+* The platform has functionalities including user management, code submission and review processes, notification systems, payment integration, and event and workshop management.
+Engineers can submit their code for expert review to improve its quality.
+Experts receive fees for their reviews.
+The platform also offers workshops and events open to users.
 * I was responsible for the code development of the backend and half of the frontend.
-We utilized a strong tech stack including PHP, Vue, Code Igniter, Alibaba Cloud, and Ping++.
+We utilized a strong tech stack including PHP, Vue, CodeIgniter, Alibaba Cloud, and Ping++.

 ### Delicious Bookmarks (Beijing) Information Technology Co., Ltd. Software Engineer, 2014.07 - 2015.11